toumetis-ds/data-scientist-interview/README.md

 ## Overview

-The objective of this exercise is to design a model that can classify the operational mode of a set of industrial machines.
+A fleet of 36 industrial machines, of the same type, have been instrumented with a set of sensors.
+Each machine was then operated across several different operational modes.
+The data from the sensors, has been collected and stored in a time series data base.
+Sequences of the data have then been analysed by an expert and labeled with the correct operating mode.

-A fleet of 36 machines of the same type has been instrumented with a set of sensors.
-Each machine was then operated across several different modes and the data from the sensors, along with the tis operating mod,e has been collected and stored in a time series data base.
+The objective of this exercise is to design a model that can correctly classify the operational mode of a machine based purely on its sensor data.

-A csv dump of the database including the expert labels has been made avaialble to support this task
+A csv dump of the database including the operating mode labels has been made avaialble to support this task.

 ## Requirements